This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The death of an infant up to 28 days old is termed neonatal death, and it can occur naturally for various reasons.
 Even with modern medicine, mothers and their babies still die during or immediately after childbirth.

-Labor and delivery is a difficult process, and so many things can go wrong.
-The most common causes or risk factors include birth defects, which are often genetic, low birth weight, and premature births.
+Labor and delivery is difficult, and so many things can go wrong.
+The most common causes or risk factors include congenital disabilities, which are often genetic, low birth weight, and premature births.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowMany of these causes are risk factors that either could not be planned for, or they were planned for, but the infant died anyway, despite the best efforts of a medical team.
+Get Help NowMany of these causes are risk factors that either could not be planned for or were planned for, but the infant died anyway, despite the best efforts of a medical team.

-It is the responsibility of doctors and other medical caregivers to monitor a pregnant patient, recognize potential complications that could harm the child, and take all measures to prevent these complications from causing harm.
+Doctors and other medical caregivers are responsible for monitoring a pregnant patient, recognizing potential complications that could harm the child, and taking all measures to prevent these complications from causing harm.

 Asphyxia is restricted or limited blood flow, which directly causes hypoxia or oxygen deprivation.
-This is a common cause of complications and lasting damage caused to an infant during childbirth and can also be fatal.
-Many potential factors may cause asphyxia.[1]
+This is a common cause of complications and lasting damage during childbirth.

-Asphyxia can also happen if the placenta detaches from the uterus too early.
+- Asphyxia can also happen if the placenta detaches from the uterus too early or as a result of uterine rupture.

 A woman’s doctor should be able to detect and treat these conditions to prevent complications during childbirth.
-If an infant is born asphyxiated, the doctor should recognize and treat it immediately to prevent brain damage and even death.
+If an infant is born having been deprived of oxygen, the doctor should recognize and treat it immediately to prevent brain damage and even death.

 Traumatic Birth Injuries